Abdelsalam-Megahed/loan-calculator-frontend/README.md

 # Description

-Frontend app that uses the [API of the loan calculator](https://github.com/Abdelsalam-Megahed/loan-calculator-service).
+Frontend app that consumes the [the loan calculator API](https://github.com/Abdelsalam-Megahed/loan-calculator-service).

 Stack: Vue 3 and Vite.